Malargüe Silica Deposits

 Mendoza province has historically been cautious on extractive mining (the Ley 7722 constraints on metalliferous mining), but silica extraction for industrial use sits in a separate regulatory framework.
 Malargüe Department specifically has promoted a pro-mining stance since 2023, including the AMPF (Agencia Mendocina de Promoción de Fondos) incentive framework and Mendoza's opening to RIGI-qualifying projects.
 Operators considering the region should verify current provincial permits directly.

 The Malargüe deposit used by In-Basin Sand has been validated by SGS Minerals (Chile) on attrition and granulometry for hydraulic fracturing service.
-Independent crush, sphericity and turbidity tests have been completed at relevant mesh fractions.
-A 2023 take-or-pay proposal circulated with Chevron's Argentine business referenced these test results.
-See API 19C certification for the full test panel.
+The material is API 19C and ISO 13503-2 tested for crush resistance, sphericity, roundness and turbidity, and meets the spec for 85%+ of Vaca Muerta land operations.
+It does not pass the strict HCl-HF acid-solubility fraction; full lab reports are in the data room under NDA.
+A 2023 take-or-pay proposal circulated with a Tier 1 operator referenced these test results.
+See API 19C testing for the full test panel.

 Why Malargüe specifically

 - Proximity.
-30 km to Rincón de los Sauces, which sits inside the productive Vaca Muerta North Zone.
+35 km to the Vaca Muerta wellhead, inside the productive North Zone.

-- Certification.
+- Testing.
 SGS-validated on the laboratory panel that matters to operators.

 - Road-only logistics.
 Single-mode truck movement, no rail dependency, no river-level variability.

 - Plant fit.
-A standard 200 TPH wash plant (≈ 15,000 t/month) matches deposit extraction rates and buyer consumption patterns.
+A 50 t/hr wash plant (about 15,000 t/month at the Phase 1 run rate) matches deposit extraction rates and buyer consumption patterns; 200 t/hr is the Phase 2 expansion option.

 Comparison to other Argentine deposits